By Olivia Harlow

-At seventy-two years old, Mary Lou’s strength and positivity was beyond impressive.
+At seventy-two years old, Mary Lou’s strength and positivity were beyond impressive.
 Her husband joked about how Mary Lou had always been a fireball with a love for adventure; that’s part of why he fell in love with her so many years ago.
 The way he looked at her could make a cold-hearted cynic believe in love again.

 There were several couples on the trip, as well as a few married men who had come on an independent quest.
 Two of these men were my buddies, Sam and Stu.
 Every hike we went on, there were many stragglers.
-I’d be lying if I didn’t get a bit irritated with the stop and go pace; but thankfully I had my two buddies Stu and Sam right behind me.
+I’d be lying if I didn’t get a bit irritated with the stop and go pace, but thankfully I had my two buddies Stu and Sam right behind me.
 Sometimes even in front of me.

 Stu is probably in his mid-sixties.
-He’s got a long wiry grey beard and the greatest belly-deep laugh.
+He’s got a long wiry grey beard and the greatest deep-belly laugh.
 He wears colorfully designed socks with closed-toe sandals.
 Sam will turn eighty soon.
 He’s fairly tall, has vibrant blue eyes, scraggly eyebrows, and generally always wears tall white socks.
 On hikes, he carries two hiking poles to help with balance.
 Though Sam wasn’t quite as strong of a cyclist, he was a fiery trekker.
 This soon-to-be-eighty-year-old was one of the quickest up the mountain.
 And he’s definitely the give-the-shirt-off-your-back type.
 If there was ever anyone in need of some assistance, he’d insist on loaning a walking pole to them.

-Sam, Stu and I ended up calling ourselves the S.O.S. team, which stood for Sam, Olivia and Stu.
+Sam, Stu, and I ended up calling ourselves the S.O.S. team, which stood for Sam, Olivia, and Stu.
 Every hike, it was the three of us out in front.
 We’d stop and wait up for the rest of the group, photographing one another and talking about how gorgeous the views were.
 We’d chat about politics, relationships, and all of life’s craziness.
 I felt that between bike rides, hikes, dinners, and bus commutes, I grew very close to these two over the course of our trip.

 The old and the energizing